1. How does New Fund Offer work?

 The investors also find the NFOs a value for money proposition and subscribe it.
 Hence, the fund houses are able to achieve their goal of increasing their Asset under Management (AUM).

 3. Things to consider as an investor

-If an investor wants to invest in an NFO, then it is better to do a background check on the fund house which is going to manage the scheme altogether.
+If an investor wants to invest in an NFO, then a background check on the fund house is must.
 Ensure that the fund house has a substantial history of operating in the mutual fund industry of say at least 5-10 years.
-It will help to analyze the kind of performance that the fund house delivered during the market rally and slump.
-If the fund house has a good track record, then you may consider the NFO to perform as promised.
-However, in case you are not much satisfied with the fund house, then it would be better to go for a mutual fund scheme offered by a known fund house.
+It will help to analyze the kind of performance that the fund house delivered during market ups and downs.
+If the fund house has a good track record, then the NFO might perform as promised.

 b.
 Fund Objectives